Home / Travel Europe / Travel Spain / 25 Best Things to do in Seville Spain + Free Sightseeing Map

 You can take a guided tour or visit the palace on your own (with an audio tour) to learn about its history.
 Don’t forget to admire the stunning staterooms, the courtyards, gardens, and the fountains.

-Museo de Bellas Artes is an art museum and houses a beautiful collection of religious art by local and other Spanish artists.
-The museum is set on a lovely Baroque-style building and it has courtyards and gardens.
+Museo de Bellas Artes is an art museum that houses a beautiful collection of religious art by local and other Spanish artists.
+The museum is set in a lovely Baroque-style building, and it has courtyards and gardens.

-The second important religious site in Seville is the San Salvador church or the La Iglesia colegial del Divino Salvador.
+The second important religious site in Seville is the San Salvador church, or the La Iglesia colegial del Divino Salvador.
 It is a Roman Catholic Church of El Salvador and quite a popular site with tourists and locals alike.
-Being located in the central Seville area with markets and tapas bars around, the San Salvador church is always bustling with people.

 San Salvador Church - What to see in Seville

-Take a horse carriage ride tour across town
+14. Take a horse-drawn carriage ride across town

 Imagine living like royalty in a city that is so gorgeous.
 Yes, enjoy the city of Seville and its iconic landmarks by taking a horse-drawn carriage ride across town.
-It is a tour, where you are picked up from the hotel and will be dropped off after the completion of the tour.
+It is a tour where you are picked up from the hotel and dropped off after the completion of the tour.

-It is a perfect way to celebrate an occasion or a romantic getaway or evening in Seville.
+It is a perfect way to celebrate an occasion or a romantic getaway, or an evening in Seville.

 BOOK: Horse-drawn carriage ride across Seville’s landmarks, with hotel pick up and drop off